I’ve had the pleasure of playing two sessions of Ian Williams‘ Action Movie World (paid link), and this game fucking delivers on every front.

 I could go on — and on — because there’s not a single sour note here, just well-executed cleverness that makes being loud and dumb and happy extremely easy at the table.

-Action Movie World fucking rocks on toast.
+Action Movie World (paid link) fucking rocks on toast.

 I assume you can also play an actor playing a dude disguised as another dude.

 [Inception horn]